dpak33/TEFLA/README.md

 directly in chatGPT, the evaluation is far more accurate, so, again, this is an area that needs to be further examined at some point.
 Fourthly - and perhaps most importantly -, I still need to test the application more formally.
 I have tested it informally and by using Postman on the backend but clearly the application requires proper, rigorous testing in the future.
 I will do this in a piecemeal manner over the next few weeks and months.
+Obviously the user needs to run the app with their own chatGPT API key.